limefrogyank/winjs-customcontrols/README.md

                     winControl.oninputChanged: timeChangedCommandBind"></div>
 ```

-The data-win-options value lets you set whether to get a datepicker or timepicker.
+The data-win-options' type value lets you set whether to get a datepicker or timepicker.
 Datepicker is the default.